How to implement custom A/B testing in WordPress?

 As an extra feature, we added the option to set the variant – using UTM parameters – from the URL.
 For example, to direct visitors to different variants of an ad campaign or a call-to-action.

 While the above solution might be good enough, it is not perfect.
-Ideally we would
+For the ideal A/B testing in WordPress we would

 - avoid duplicate content for testing an alternative image, button color or the order of components.